mack0101/dev-connector/README.md

 # dev-connector

 To run locally create `default.json` in the `config` folder and add your link to MongoDB Atlas

 ```
 {
-  "mongoURI": "<your mongodb atlas uri>"
+  "mongoURI": "<your mongodb atlas uri>",
+  "jwtSecret": "<your secret>"
 }
 ```